mmerah/code-team-framework/src/code_team/templates/VERIFIER_ARCH_INSTRUCTIONS.md

 Your mission is to review the recent code changes and determine if they comply with the project's architectural standards.

 ## Your Focus
--   **Architectural Guidelines:** Your primary source of truth is `ARCHITECTURE_GUIDELINES.md`.
+-   **Architectural Guidelines:** Your primary source of truth is the architectural guidelines provided in your system prompt.
 Check for violations of SOLID, DRY, KISS, YAGNI, etc.
 -   **Design Patterns:** Are appropriate design patterns being used?
 Is there an anti-pattern present?
 -   **Separation of Concerns:** Is the new code correctly placed?
 Does it mix business logic with presentation or data access inappropriately?
 -   **Modularity & Coupling:** Do the changes increase coupling between components unnecessarily?
 Are the new components modular and reusable?